 Maybe you are not from Hamilton and you are visiting for Thanksgiving.
 You may be wondering what living in Hamilton, Ontario is like?
-Or if you happen to be hiring movers Hamilton Ontario, worrying if it is easy to start a new life here, Number 1 Movers have all the info.
+Or if you happen to be hiring movers Hamilton Ontario, worrying if it is easy to start a new life here, Number 1 Van Lines have all the info.
 Read on to find out if Hamilton an expensive city, and what options will welcome you expect activities wise.
 These are all crucial questions if you are considering relocating to Hamilton this Thanksgiving.
 This guide should help you get some perspective on life in this town and so that you can enjoy this family holiday after moving.

 Learn some basic info about Hamilton